v1kstrand/FastML/TEST_README.md

-My project boasts a test coverage of 98% using pytest, a testing framework I've chosen for its clean and less verbose syntax compared to the traditional unittest.
+I've chosen to work with pytest for testing on this project, its clean and less verbose syntax compared to the traditional unittest made me want do dive deeper into the library.

+The project boasts a test coverage of 98% using pytest.

 At present, the test modules lack comprehensive documentation, an issue I plan to address in the near future.
 As it stands, the existing documentation structure is as follows: